dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ---

-Endpoints that are exposed to handle object identifiers, such as any endpoint that receives and ID of an object and performs any actions on said object, should implement access and object-level authorisation checks.
+Endpoints that are exposed to handle object identifiers, such as any endpoint that receives the ID of an object and performs any actions on said object, should implement access and object-level authorisation checks.
 These should validate whether the user who is logged in has permissions to perform the action on the object.
 When this isn’t done, it typically leads to unauthorised information discloser and the potential modification and destruction of all data.